jranke/mkin/README.md

 * Three different error models can be selected using the argument `error_model` to the [`mkinfit`](https://pkgdown.jrwb.de/mkin/reference/mkinfit.html) function.
-* Iteratively reweighted least squares fitting is now obsolete, and the variance by variable error model should now be specified as `error_model = "obs"`.
+* The 'variance by variable' error model which is often fitted using Iteratively Reweighted Least Squares (IRLS) should now be specified as `error_model = "obs"`.
 * A two-component error model similar to the one proposed by [Rocke and Lorenzato](https://pkgdown.jrwb.de/mkin/reference/sigma_twocomp.html) can be selected using the argument `error_model = "tc"`.